We are a community of intention. Get to know the Collective.

 Our ecosystem is ever-evolving and includes a board circle, hired support, alumni members, and affiliate groups we affectionately call Cousins.

 Cousins are the extended family of BlackSpace.
 They localize the (un)learnings of our Manifesto.
-Learn more about what BlackSpace Atlanta, Chicago, Oklahoma, & Indianapolis are up to.
+Learn more about what BlackSpace Chicago, Oklahoma, & Indianapolis are up to.

 Our hired staff, contractors, and Project Partners lend their expertise in diverse fields and community knowledge to facilitate projects and workshops.